 Twin Cities Free Market connects potential givers and takers of any type of item.
 The Free Market program was the first web based residential exchange program that specifically targeted the exchange of reusable and durable household goods.
 You have to register (for free) to give away or search for items, and you can’t charge anything for items you’re getting rid of.

 Freecycle also connects potential givers and takers of any type of item.
 It’s similar to Twin Cities Free Market in that you have to register (for free), but is a network of groups around the world.

 HOME BUILDING SUPPLIES

-Habit for Humanity ReStore in New Brighton accepts just about any type of building supplies, from working appliances to bricks to countertops.
+Habitat for Humanity ReStores in New Brighton and Minneapolis (2 locations) accept just about any type of building supplies, from working appliances to bricks to countertops.
 Donations are tax deductible and 100% of proceeds support Habitat’s mission.
 Plus, you’ll be keeping good, reusable materials in use and out of landfills.
 We get donations from individuals, building supply stores, contractors, demolition crews and various businesses.